vivekdhayaal/cinder/doc/source/devref/rpc.rst

       License for the specific language governing permissions and limitations under the License.

+Cinder uses a messaging system to allow its components to communicate in a loosely coupled fashion.
+Cinder supports the below messaging systems:
+* AMQP based messaging systems like RabbitMQ, Qpid
+* Distributed messaging system - ZeroMQ

 AMQP and Cinder
 ===============

-AMQP is the messaging technology chosen by the OpenStack cloud.
 The AMQP broker, either RabbitMQ or Qpid, sits between any two Cinder components and allows them to communicate in a loosely coupled fashion.
 More precisely, Cinder components (the compute fabric of OpenStack) use Remote Procedure Calls (RPC hereinafter) to communicate to one another; however such a paradigm is built atop the publish/subscribe paradigm so that the following benefits can be achieved:

     * Decoupling between client and servant (such as the client does not need to know where the servant's reference is).
     * Full a-synchronism between client and servant (such as the client does not need the servant to run at the same time of the remote call).